The Secret Sauce Behind DCR’s Successes

 - We have successfully achieved this goal for hundreds of clients over the years saving many real estate portfolios and companies, and

-- Our well-developed connections and relationships with professionals in 24 service areas can potentially be the key to avoiding bankruptcy.
+- Our well-developed connections and relationships with professionals in 24 service areas can potentially be the key to avoiding bankruptcy and reputational damage.

 Sometimes the Best Solution is Renegotiating Leases